bnb-chain/greenfield-storage-provider/docs/introduction/01-overview.md

 - **PieceStore** interacts with underlying storage vendors, eg. AWS S3, MinIO.

-- **JobDB** stores all the contexts of the background jobs and the metadata of the SP.
+- **SPDB** stores all the contexts of the background jobs and the metadata of the SP.